shoes/shoesrb.com/_posts/2014-05-10-shoes-4pre1-release.md

 ## Thanks

-Last but not least heaps of thanks to everyone who ever contributed to shoes (shoes4 already has nearly 40 contributors!
+Last but not least heaps of thanks to everyone who ever contributed to shoes (shoes 4 already has nearly 40 contributors!
 Wooohoooo!!!), reported an issue, gave us feedback or just used shoes and had a lot of fun with it.

 Special thanks goes to the JRuby organization which always supported us